 2269 Dorchester Ave., Lower Mills, Dorchester, 857-267-4461, lowermillstavern.com.

 The present public health crisis is also deeply affecting Italy, so keep those citizens in mind with an order from this authentic Italian restaurant.
-Lucia has its full menu available for curbside pickup in the North End and Winchester, as well as online ordering and delivery.
+Lucia has its full menu available for curbside pickup in the North End and in Winchester, as well as online ordering and delivery via multiple apps.
 Call or go online to order.

 415 Hanover St., North End, Boston, 617-367-2353; 13 Mt.
 Vernon St., Winchester, 781-729-0515, luciab.st.

-This brand-new Southie coffee and juice bar is keeping things going with curbside pickup and Caviar delivery of its cafe drinks, and its full menu of organic topped toasts, grain bowls, bakery items, prepared foods, and more.
+This brand-new Southie coffee and juice bar is keeping things going Wednesday-Saturday, with curbside pickup and Caviar delivery of café drinks and the full menu of organic topped toasts, grain bowls, bakery items, prepared foods, and more.
 Order online—no cash is being accepted at this time.
-It’s open Tuesday-Friday from noon-6 p.m., and with its weekend menu on Saturdays and Sundays from 11 a.m.-3 p.m.12PM to 6PM and on Sat & Sunday, 11AM to 3PM — with brunch menu.

 584 Tremont St., South End, 617-247-2931, metropolisboston.com.